(updated August 2016)

-During his first three seasons, the Seminole men and the Seminole women have appeared in the NCAA Tournament three times each with the men finishing in ninth in the team standings in the 2012 NCAA Championship finals and tied for 11th in the 2013 NCAA Championship finals.
-In addition, neither team has finished outside of the top five in the ACC Championships as the men have finished in second (twice) and third once and the women have earned two fourth place finishes with Duck as a an assistant coach.
+During each of his five seasons, the Seminole men and the Seminole women have appeared in the NCAA Tournament five times each with the men finishing in ninth in the team standings in the 2012 NCAA Championship finals and 11th in the 2015 NCAA Championship finals and the women finishing in 15th at the 2016 NCAA Championship Finals.
+The men have finished in second (twice) and third once and the women have finished third once and have earned two fourth place finishes in their respective ACC Championships.

-Duck’s work with Florida State’s players has led to incredible individual success in his first three seasons in Tallahassee.
-His teaching abilities and coaching philosophies have helped accelerate the careers of two of the top men’s players in school history – Brooks Koepka and Daniel Berger – as well as three of the top performers on the women’s team – Matilda Castren, Maria Salinas and Jessica Negron.
+Duck’s work with Florida State’s players has led to incredible individual success in his first five seasons in Tallahassee.
+His teaching abilities and coaching philosophies have helped accelerate the careers of two of the top men’s players in school history – Brooks Koepka and Daniel Berger – as well as four of the top performers on the women’s team – Matilda Castren, Lydia Gumm, Maria Salinas and Jessica Negron.
 Koepka was named the ACC Golfer of the Year in 2012 and was a three-time All-ACC selection while Berger earned All-ACC honors and played for the United States’ Palmer Cup team in 2013.
-Duck also works with current Seminole sophomore Jack Maguire – who earned All-America honors in 2014, was the 2014 ACC Freshman of the Year, an All-ACC selection and a member of the 2014 United States Palmer Cup Team.
-Castren earned All-American and All-ACC honors and set the school record for lowest stroke average in 2014, Salinas finished in second place in the NCAA Central Regional and earned All-American honors in 2012 and Negron earned All-ACC honors in 2013.
+Duck also worked with Seminole All-America Hank Lebioda – who earned All-America honors in 2015 and 2016, was the 2013 ACC Freshman of the Year, a four-time All-ACC selection and was a member of the 2014 United States Palmer Cup Team.
+Castren earned All-American honors in 2014, is a two-time All-ACC honoree and holds the record for lowest stroke average in school history.
+Gumm was an All-ACC selection in 2015, Salinas finished in a tie for first in the NCAA Central Regional and earned All-America honors in 2012 and Negron earned All-ACC honors in 2013.

-The Seminoles – both the men and the women – have been ranked among the nation’s top 25 teams throughout his first three seasons at Florida State.
-The men were ranked as high as No. 13 while the women were ranked as high as No. 22 nationally in 2012.
-The men finished the 2013 season ranked No. 12 nationally.
-During the 2014 season, the Seminole man ranked as high as No. 12 in the nation while the women ranked as high as 25th nationally.
+The Seminoles – both the men and the women – have been ranked among the nation’s top 30 teams throughout his first four seasons at Florida State.
+The men were ranked as high as No. 1 in 2015 while the women were ranked as high as No. 16 in 2016.

-Duck, one of the rising stars in collegiate coaching, is in his fourth season as an assistant coach at Florida State.
+Duck is one of the rising stars in collegiate coaching.
 He was the acting head coach at Augusta State in 2002, served the Jaguars as a volunteer assistant coach during the 2001-02 season and was an assistant coach for the program during the 2002-03 season.
 During his tenure as the acting coach at Augusta State, the Jaguars were ranked as high as No. 9 nationally.

 COLLEGIATE PLAYING EXPERIENCE